 Social Security Disability Lawyers Helping Clients Obtain Benefits in New York City and Long Island

 Social Security Disability can pay you a monthly benefit of over $2,600 per month in 2014, depending on how much you paid into the system during your working career.
 If you have dependents, your benefits could total more than $3,000 per month for your entire family.
 In addition, if you are granted Social Security Disability benefits, you are also entitled to receive the same Medicare health insurance that people age 65 and over receive from the federal government.

-Turley Redmond Rosasco & Rosasco is recognized as one of the leading Social Security Disability firms in the New York metropolitan area and Long Island.
+Turley Redmond & Rosasco is recognized as one of the leading Social Security Disability firms in the New York metropolitan area and Long Island.
 Our firm has won more than 10,000 claims in the past 25 years, from initial application through administrative law judge (ALJ) hearings and federal court appeals.
 Our attorneys teach courses in Social Security Disability law at local law schools and to other attorneys at national conferences.

 Our strategy is simple – unlike some other firms, we personalize your claim rather than treating you like a widget in a “disability factory.”
 This takes a little more work – but our results speak for themselves.

-Contact us today for a free consultation at any of our New York or Long Island locations — including Nassau County and Suffolk County.
+Contact us today for a free consultation at any of our Long Island locations — including Nassau County and Suffolk County.
 Our attorneys have secured benefits for all types of impairments, from back injuries to heart disease to mental illness.